astraw/stdeb/README.rst

 Additional Credits
 ------------------

-* Zooko O'Whielacronx for the autofind-depends patch
+* Zooko O'Whielacronx for the autofind-depends patch.
-* Brett (last name unknown) for the --ignore-install-requires patch
+* Brett (last name unknown) for the --ignore-install-requires patch.
-* Ximin Luo for a bug fix
+* Ximin Luo for a bug fix.
-* Alexander D. Sedov for bug fixes and suggestions
+* Alexander D. Sedov for bug fixes and suggestions.
-* Michele Mattioni for bug fix
+* Michele Mattioni for bug fix.
-* Alexander V. Nikolaev for the debhelper buildsystem specification
+* Alexander V. Nikolaev for the debhelper buildsystem specification.
 * Roland Sommer for the description field bugfix.
 * Barry Warsaw for suggesting the debianize command.
 * GitHub_ for hosting services.